fed/blog-11ty/content/blog/focusing-skipping-tests.md

 ---
 title: Focusing and skipping tests
 date: 2020-01-23
-spoiler: Some notes on how to tell your testing framework which tests to run.
+description: Some notes on how to tell your testing framework which tests to run.
-category: testing
+tags: testing
 ---

 When writing unit tests, you might need to temporarily choose which tests to execute.
 You could achieve this by commenting out the tests you